International Association for Coptic Studies

 I am delaying my post about the identification of another Coptic fragment in the Pennsylvania University Museum in order to publish Yavor Miltenov’s interesting report on a new Patristic project.
 As a result of the work of generations of philologists, the … Continue reading

-Posted in Patristics
+Posted in Guest Post, Patristics

 Tagged Bulgarian Academy of Sciences, clavis, Patristic literature, Patristics, Slavic, Yavor Miltenov